 Oh, the dreaded “no AirPlay icon” issue.
 You want to stream something from your iPhone to a friend’s or your own AppleTV or other devices, but the AirPlay button is missing in your Control Center.
 What is going on?

 This is an AirPlay troubleshooting guide that lists quite a number of steps you can take to get your AirPlay working.
 We include solutions for problems such as “no AirPlay icon”, “AirPlay button missing” and “no AirPlay on iPhone”.
-But first off, here’s a quick explainer on Apple’s AirPlay technology and what it entails.
+But first off, here’s a quick explainer on whats Apple’s AirPlay icon looks like and what the technology entails.

 Why do I need AirPlay?